Treating Co-Occurring Disorders

 An integrated treatment program for co-occurring conditions might involve:14

-Regardless of where you choose to receive treatment for your co-occurring disorder, integrated treatment is designed to be as comprehensive and supportive as possible.
-The treatment team will set realistic goals for the program and adjust the goals accordingly as you progress in care.
+Integrated treatment is designed to be as comprehensive and supportive as possible.
+Your treatment team will set realistic goals for your program and adjust them accordingly as you progress in care.

 You don’t have to do it alone; help is just a call away.
 Call us at and we can help you find the right rehab program for you or your loved one.
 Whether you choose to attend our addiction treatment program in Mississippi at Oxford Treatment Center or at one of American Addiction Centers’ other rehab facilities across the United States, we will be there with you at every step of the way.